 WordPress.org offers a free software download.
 Generally, this is geared towards web developers and those wanting truly bespoke websites.
-Although the software is free to download, it does not represent the true cost of a WordPress.org website.
+Although the software is free to download, it doesn't represent the true cost of a WordPress.org website.

-Once you take into account all of the elements you will need to pay for, the cost of a WordPress.org website will be clear:
+Once you take into account all of the elements you'll need to pay for, the cost of a WordPress.org website will be clear:

-You will need to pay for your domain name – your website address.
-The usual costs for this in the UK are between £3 and £10 per year, but the more popular the name, the more expensive it will be.
+You'll need to pay for your domain name – your website address.
+The usual costs for this in the UK are between £3 and £10 per year, but the more popular the name, the more expensive it'll be.

 Building your website using WordPress.org requires hosting.
 Hosting a website costs between £5 and £60 per month.
-However, there are some hosting providers that will offer extremely reduced rates for your first year of hosting for under £10.
+However, there are some hosting providers that'll offer extremely reduced rates for your first year of hosting for under £10.

 WordPress themes and custom designs

-Using WordPress.org, you will be able to access thousands of different web design templates, otherwise known as themes, that you can buy online and install into WordPress for as little as £30.
+Using WordPress.org, you'll be able to access thousands of different web design templates (otherwise known as themes) that you can buy online and install into WordPress for as little as £30.

-However, you will also need to pay for your developer to set up the theme which can cost anything from £20 up to £150 per hour for specialist high-end web designers.
+However, you'll also need to pay for your developer to set up the theme, which can cost anything from £20 up to £150 per hour for specialist high-end web designers.

 For most small business websites you should be able to find adequately skilled web developers who can meet your design needs for an affordable price.